cybertooth-io/ember-helper-locale-date/docs/index.md

 ## Purpose

 These helpers are optimized to natively format dates according to the website visitor's locale.
-Singleton `Intl.DateTimeFormat` instances are used for all basic formatting.
-Once you pass options into the helper all optimization is tossed as the date instance's `toLocaleString()` method is invoked instead of the singleton `Intl.DateTimeFormat`.
+Singleton `Intl.DateTimeFormat` instances are used for basic formatting.
+Once you pass options into the helper all optimization is tossed as the date instance's `toLocaleString()` method is invoked rather than the more desirable `Intl.DateTimeFormat` instance's `format()` method.
-`toLocaleString()`.

 </section>